azizultex/gowishcart/MVP-README.md

 ### Ready for Production ✅

-The wishcart MVP is now production-ready with enterprise-grade features matching and exceeding premium alternatives.
+The WishCart MVP is now production-ready with enterprise-grade features matching and exceeding premium alternatives.
 The plugin can handle:
 - Unlimited wishlists and products
 - High-traffic scenarios
 - Complex analytics requirements